DealingLace/HDAnywhereMHUB-HA/README.md

 - **Source Selection**: Change the video input source for each output.
 - **State Monitoring**: Monitor the state of the MHUB (on/off).
 - **Unique Entity IDs**: Automatically assigns unique IDs for each MHUB output entity.
+- For backwards compatibility with API v2.0, please see the api2.0 branch.

 ## Installation